 Meaning

-The message behind “I’m fascinated by failure, and I’m fascinated by finality.
+In the quote “I’m fascinated by failure, and I’m fascinated by finality.
 Shakespeare’s historical plays are more universal than his comedies because they relate to the finality of life.
-Without finality, life would not be beautiful.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+Without finality, life would not be beautiful.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme